hackhim18/BlogsApp/README.md

 Unlogged in users can do the following:

-- View all posts.
-- View one post's content by clicking on it.
 - Signup.

-In addition to the above points, logged in users can do the following:

 - Login or logout.
 - Create a new post.
 - View/Edit/delete their posts.